-The Evaluation and Outcome Assessment team recognizes and fulfills this commitment by gathering, analyzing and reporting accurate, consistent and timely information that demonstrates the relevance, effectiveness and results of its investments to the CFI Board of Directors, the Government of Canada, the Canadian public and other key stakeholders.
-This information is vital for the CFI to plan its future directions and strategies, and to ensure it delivers programs that focus on Canada's needs as it competes in the global, knowledge-based economy.
+Drawing on the PERAF, the EOA team collects and analyzes information using the overall performance evaluation and value-for-money audit, outcome measurement studies, project progress reports, institutional reports, evaluations of the CFI's programs and special studies.
+This information is used to demonstrate the relevance, effectiveness and results of CFI investments to the Board of Directors, the Government of Canada, the Canadian public and other key stakeholders.
+This information is vital for the CFI to plan its future directions and strategies and to ensure it delivers programs that focus on Canada's needs as it competes in the global knowledge-based economy.